What You Need to Know About Travel Agent

-Travel Agent Definition Plan and sell transportation and accommodations for travel agency customers.
+Travel Agent Job Description Plan and sell transportation and accommodations for travel agency customers.
 Determine destination, modes of transportation, travel dates, costs, and accommodations required.
 May also describe, plan, and arrange itineraries and sell tour packages.
 May assist in resolving clients’ travel problems.

 - Record and maintain information on clients, vendors, and travel packages.

 - Compute cost of travel and accommodations, using calculator, computer, carrier tariff books, and hotel rate books, or quote package tour’s costs.